Taitava/obsidian-shellcommands-documentation/Output handling/Output channel - Open a file defined in the output.md

 - E.g. `MyNote.md:5:6:new-pane:can-create-file` works as well as `MyNote.md:can-create-file:new-pane:5:6`.
 - All numeric parts are considered to mean a caret position.

+You can use spaces between parts to produce more human-readable output in case you need to inspect your shell commands' output manually.
+E.g. `MyNote.md: 1 : 1 : new-pane` works the same way as `MyNote.md:1:1:new-pane`.

 ## Absolute paths on Windows
 As Windows uses the colon `:` in absolute file paths (e.g. `C:\...`), and colon is also used by this output channel to separate different parts of output from each other, the output channel tries to be clever to notice when a colon `:` is used as a file path component and when as a part delimiter.
 - E.g. `C:\path\to\Obsidian\vault\MyNote.md:new-pane` is correctly interpreted so that `C` and `\path\to\Obsidian\vault\MyNote.md` combined together do form an **absolute path**, and so they should be considered as a single part rather than two parts.